Why are autistic children sensitive to noise?

-Research consistently shows that many children with Autism Spectrum Disorder (ASD) and Autism Spectrum Condition (ASC) experience heightened auditory sensitivity.
+Research consistently shows that many autistic children experience heightened auditory sensitivity.
 Sounds that may seem minor to others — HVAC systems, classroom chatter, traffic, reverberation, or overlapping conversations — can become overwhelming.

-Studies estimate that atypical sensory processing affects up to 90% of individuals with ASD, with auditory hypersensitivity being one of the most common challenges.
+Studies estimate that differences in sensory processing are reported in a large majority of autistic people, with auditory hypersensitivity being one of the most common.
 (NCBI)

-For many children with autism, excessive or unpredictable noise contributes to:
+For many autistic children, excessive or unpredictable noise contributes to:

 - Sensory overload